aspose-total/Aspose.Total-Products/total/en/net/conversion/tex-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render TEX to XLSM" h2="Export TEX File to XLSM via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert TEX file to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a simple and efficient way to perform the conversion without any manual intervention.

+The process of converting TEX to XLSM involves two steps.
+Firstly, you can use Aspose.PDF for .NET to export TEX to XLSX.
+Aspose.PDF for .NET is a powerful PDF manipulation API that enables developers to create, read, edit, convert, print, render and manipulate PDF documents within any .NET, C#, ASP.NET and VB.NET applications.
+It also provides the ability to export PDF documents to other popular file formats such as XLSX, HTML, TXT, XML, etc.

+Once you have exported the TEX file to XLSX, you can use Aspose.Cells for .NET to convert XLSX to XLSM.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, convert and print spreadsheets within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a comprehensive set of features to work with spreadsheets such as creating, editing, formatting, calculating, printing, rendering and manipulating spreadsheets.
+It also provides the ability to convert spreadsheets from one format to another, including XLSX to XLSM.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert TEX file to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export TEX to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLSM.
+In conclusion, Aspose.Total for .NET provides an easy and efficient way to convert TEX file to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
+It involves two steps, firstly using Aspose.PDF for .NET to export TEX to XLSX and then using Aspose.Cells for .NET to convert XLSX to XLSM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}